faatthy/ATM/README.md

 Amount: the amount of money in the account
 Functions:
-create_new_acc(): this member function is used to create a new account, entering the name and the card number
+create_new_acc(): this member function is used to create a new account, entering the name and the card number.
-Deposit(): this function adds the deposited amount to the money in the account + 1% of the deposited amount added
+Deposit(): this function adds the deposited amount to the money in the account + 1% of the deposited amount added.
-Withdrawal(): this function withdraw money from the money in the account + 3% deduced from the account
+Withdrawal(): this function withdraw money from the money in the account + 3% deduced from the account.
-Transfer(): this function transfers money from a sending account to a receiving account, deducing 1.5% from both accounts
+Transfer(): this function transfers money from a sending account to a receiving account, deducing 1.5% from both accounts.
-Print_acc_data(): prints the account name, card number, and amount of money
+Print_acc_data(): prints the account name, card number, and amount of money.
 # Constants and Equations:
 - The maximum number of accounts is 100 accounts
 - When depositing, an extra 1% of the depositing amount is added to the account